loechel/praesentationen/plone-and-python-community.rst

     The Plone community learned and mentored others

-    The Zope and Plone communities bootstraped several institutions and organisations
+    The Zope and Plone communities bootstrapped several other institutions and organisations.

     * PySV is one example